 Multi-Year Guaranteed Annuity (MYGA) Rates

 MYGA rates vary slightly from carrier to carrier and change daily.
-For example, in March 2023, the best rate for an MYGA with a 5-year surrender period was 5.60 percent, and the best rate for an MYGA with a seven-year surrender period was 4.50 percent.
+For example, in September 2023, the best rate for a multi-year guaranteed annuity with a 5-year surrender period was 5.60 percent, and the best rate for an MYGA with a seven-year surrender period was 4.50 percent.
 The best rates were 5.65 percent and 5.70 percent for MYGAs with five-year and seven-year surrender periods, respectively.

 MYGA rates are usually higher than CD rates and compound each year.
 Therefore, a contract with more limiting withdrawal provisions may have higher rates.